audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 Our next steps are going to do **DESTRUCTIVE** changes on what's in `~/.gnupg`, but won't touch the other directory.

-## Step: Remove the "Prime" Key-pair
+## Step 12: Remove the "Prime" Key-pair

 Take a look at the key database with `gpg --list-secret-keys`